By TMoM Team Member Rachel Hoeing

 Make sure your parents have a will.
 (Get one yourself while you are at it.)
 Find out where they keep it.
 You will need the original.
 Find out if they have a lawyer, accountant or financial adviser and get contact info for all of these people.
 Where is the deed to their house?
 Do they have a safe or lockbox somewhere?
 If they attend church, the people there will be extremely helpful one day in planning a funeral, so be sure you are familiar with the church.
 Have they talked with you about end of life decisions or medical treatments?
 Where do they want to be buried?
 Do they want a traditional funeral, burial, or visitation?
 Do they already have cemetery plots somewhere?
 Do they wish to be cremated?
 If so, where would they like their ashes kept?

 As far as burial, my parents both wished to be cremated and have their ashes buried up north where they were born.
 In addition, both had always chatted about having their ashes spread in various places they both loved.
 We were able to do both!
 The bulk of their ashes are buried, but for each parent we kept a tiny urn only about four inches high.
-We have taken these ashes to their favorite beach, a special spot out west, and their favorite sporting event.
+We have taken these ashes to some of their very favorite places.
 We had a little ceremony of our own while we spread ashes.
 It was beautiful, touching, uplifting, and simply wonderful to know we have them all around us.
 I also still have some ashes remaining in the urns which I can keep at my home.
 It is nice to have that little reminder that they are close by since their burial spot is so far away.

 3. Family History –